nova-video-player/aos-AVP/faq/faq.md

 Best is to use HDMI 2.1 compativle devices and be aware that you can deteriorate the experience if you have a sound bar that would be only HDMI 1.4 capable between your Android TV box and your TV.

-## Adaptive refresh rate on fire tv stick
+## Adaptive refresh rate on fire tv stick.

 In order to get adaptive refresh rate on Amazon fire tv stick you need to enable it in fireOS settings -> display & sounds -> Display, put video resolution to auto (up to 4k ultra hd); -> match original frame rate ON; -> dynamic range settings disable HDR or set it to adaptive.
 If you do not do this you will only have a restrictive set of refresh rates available.
 Note that choosing adaptive for dynamic range setting, your UI will be 1080p, and disabled will enable a 4k UI.

-## Visibility of external USB drive on Nvidia Shield
+## Visibility of external USB drive on Nvidia Shield.

 In order to identify multimedia files, Nova relies on Android media scanning for local storage and USB storage.
 On latest version of the OS, Nvidia shield disables external storage Android indexing for performance enhancements.
 In order to get back external storage video files visibility, you need to enter Android settings/Device Preferences/Storage and enable Scan for media automatically option.

 Alternatively you can expose in the same setting the local USB drive via SMB  (Mount network storage option) and then use Nova SMB network shares indexing.

-## Nova shuts down my Wi-Fi
+## Nova shuts down my Wi-Fi.

 On some devices due to some manufacturer Wi-Fi driver instability (e.g. Fire 10 HD), Nova's UDP SMB discovery process may cause Wi-Fi to switch off.
 In order to avoid this issue, select "Disable SMB UDP discovery" in Nova settings.

-## Opensubtitles login issues after v6.2.40
+## Opensubtitles login issues after v6.2.40.

 Opensubtitles has announced to all app developers that starting January 2024, XML-RPC will not be supported anymore and that REST-API needs to be used (cf. https://github.com/nova-video-player/aos-AVP/issues/852).